 A group of dedicated advocates formed the New Mexico End-of-Life Options Coalition, which later became the nonprofit organization – End of Life Options New Mexico.
 Together with our national partners Compassion & Choices and Death With Dignity, we launched a multifaceted campaign.
 Our work included organizing testimonies at legislative hearings, conducting paid, earned and social media; and inspiring strong and robust grassroots efforts.
 Volunteer advocates shared their stories and support through emails, phone calls, lobby days, social media, videos, testimony and a collection of stories in our storybook.

 Representatives Deborah Armstrong and Bill McCamley carried HB 171 and Senator Liz Stefanics carried SB 252, respectively.
 Despite the monumental efforts of nearly 6,000 supporters and citizen advocates from across the state, the 2017 New Mexico End of Life Options Act was narrowly defeated on the Senate floor by a 22-20 vote.

 Over the next few years, the New Mexico End of Life Options Coalition, Compassion & Choices and the Compassion & Choices Action Network were unstoppable, passing three municipal resolutions in support of medical aid in dying, securing endorsements from a myriad of local organizations, conducting an Ask the Candidate program, presenting to medical groups and the public, identifying storytellers to put a human face on the issue and so much more.
-In addition, New Mexico’s rural outreach team presented to bilingual members of the Community Health Worker Association and offered continuing education units in three different rural communities.
+In addition, New Mexico’s rural outreach team presented to bilingual members of the Community Health Worker Association and offered continuing education units in rural communities.

 - allowing advanced practice registered nurses and physician assistants to prescribe,